Hot sneaker marketplace GOAT adds former Twitter COO Adam Bain to board

 Sneaker resale marketplace GOAT has been on a bit of a tear since I covered them nearly two years ago.
 The streamlined app and the incredibly buzzy sneakerhead market has combined for some pretty impressive growth and stickyness.

-Now GOAT’s Eddy Hu and Daishin Sugano have recruited former Twitter COO Adam Bain, who is embracing his downtime by advising some companies.
+Now GOAT’s Eddy Lu and Daishin Sugano have recruited former Twitter COO Adam Bain, who is embracing his downtime by advising some companies.
 Bain was a natural fit, they told me in an interview, because he was a user before they ever met.

 “I was a customer first,” agrees Bain.
 “My discovery moment was pretty pure and organic — I started buying a ton of product.”

-Bain, a known Silicon Valley sneakerhead (one of many you won’t find on some lists you’ve seen cough), had been using GOAT to snag some of the hot sneakers that he couldn’t find on day of release and eventually met up with Hu and Wong while at Twitter.
+Bain, a known Silicon Valley sneakerhead (one of many you won’t find on some lists you’ve seen cough), had been using GOAT to snag some of the hot sneakers that he couldn’t find on day of release and eventually met up with Lu and Sugano while at Twitter.
 He immediately had product suggestions, he says, but didn’t want to take any official role right away.

 “During my time at Twitter I didn’t take any board roles,” says Bain.
 “I believed it was important in my role to be 110% focused on Twitter.
 When I left Twitter the guys approached me.”

-GOAT’s focus will remain on shoes for now, say Hu and Sugano.
+GOAT’s focus will remain on shoes for now, say Lu and Sugano.
 Even while other companies in the space like StockX expand to handbags and watches, they’re convinced that there is runway to be used still in the sneaker game.
 And the numbers seem to bear out.
 The market has only grown since I first covered the company and they’ve managed to add $30M in funding for a total of $37.6M raised.
 Their average orders are around $350 right now (about 1 pair of decently hyped sneakers, 2 pairs of mildly hot sneakers or a half a pair of Yeezys).

 GOAT currently has around 2M members and, in 2016, its top seller sold over $850,000 worth of sneakers.
 Multiple sellers have gone over $1M in sales so far this year.

-Hu and Sugano are both on their second (or third) lease on life with GOAT, having taken a first stab with their ‘dine with a stranger’ app Grubwithus and then a meetup effort called Superb before landing on GOAT.
+Lu and Sugano are both on their second (or third) lease on life with GOAT, having taken a first stab with their ‘dine with a stranger’ app Grubwithus and then a meetup effort called Superb before landing on GOAT.
 Unsurprisingly, the app that they actually felt passionate about as sneakerheads is the one that managed to make a spark and get some traction.
 The original investors have stuck with the team and GOAT is now clipping right along.

 “The founders are some of the most impressive and driven entrepreneurs I’ve seen,” says Bain.
 “Eddy and Daishin’s drive was a huge draw for me.
 They have hustle, they have heart, which is a prerequisite for any good team.”